-They might be considered to be a little old-school because a single-bevel broadhead will typically be heavier than the majority of fixed blade models manufactured today.
+They might be considered to be a little old-school.
+A single-bevel broadhead will typically be heavier than the majority of fixed blade models manufactured today.

-But when it comes to hunting big game, the added weight combined with the rotational ability means that hunters have regularly experienced pass through shots on big game animals when using a single bevel broadhead.
+But when it comes to hunting big game, the added weight combined with the rotational ability means that hunters have regularly experienced pass through shots when using a single bevel broadhead.

 They are also excellent choices as broadheads suitable for low poundage bows.

 Featured below is a selection of some of the best known and most highly regarded single bevel broadheads on the market today.
 We have put them together in a comparison list so you can see the specification details side by side with the others.

 Further down the page is a section that provides more complete details about each one.
 Then we have included more interesting information about why single bevel broadheads are so effective.